joyent/conch-api/docs/modules/Conch.md

 # NAME

-Conch - Setup and helpers for Conch Mojo app
+Conch - Initialization and helpers for Conch Mojo app

 # SYNOPSIS